 We will invite authors, editors, relevant Cochrane Fields, and our external stakeholders (i.e. professional organisations, relevant patient groups, and guideline developers) to contribute topic suggestions through an online portal.
 We will also take note of the results of existing high-quality, inclusive prioritization exercises such as that conducted by the James Lind Alliance Priority Setting exercise in Anaesthesia and Perioperative Care, which includes several stakeholder perspectives (clinicians, patients, policymakers and guideline developers):

-Timeframe: Survey portal open October and November 2019
+Timeframe: Survey portal open October to December 2019

 4 Prioritize the suggestions received

 From the list of portal submissions, we will choose 10-15 priority reviews for the next 2-3 years’ work for the Group.
 This will be undertaken, according to the following principles and will be in the form of a modified Delphi exercise by the steering group.
 We will have regard to the relevance of topics to patients and other healthcare decision makers and also likely impact a review topic will attract (i.e. likelihood of citations, downloads, guideline production etc.)